-The warming of the Earth’s surface and lower atmosphere due to the trapping of infrared energy (solar radiation reflected back into space by the Earth) by atmospheric GHGs.
-Global warming is believed to be the result of an accelerated greenhouse effect brought on by the increased concentration of atmospheric GHGs.
+The warming of the Earth’s surface and lower atmosphere due to the trapping of infrared energy (solar radiation normally reflected back into space by the Earth) by atmospheric greenhouse gases (GHGs).
+Global warming is believed to be the result of an accelerated greenhouse effect brought on by the increased concentration of atmospheric greenhouse gases.
 Some of the heat flowing back toward space from the Earth’s surface is absorbed by water vapor, carbon dioxide, ozone, and several other gases in the atmosphere and then reradiated back toward the Earth’s surface.
 If the atmospheric concentrations of these greenhouse gases rise, the average temperature of the lower atmosphere will gradually increase.

 Improved forest management

-A methodology to reduce GHG emissions and/or enhance GHG removals in managed forests, including the conversion from conventional logging to reduced impact logging, conversion to protected forests and the extension of rotation lengths.
+A methodology to reduce greenhouse gas (GHG) emissions and/or enhance greenhouse gas removals in managed forests, including the conversion from conventional logging to reduced impact logging, conversion to protected forests and the extension of rotation lengths.

 Integrated resource planning

-A tribe’s strategic plan for the comprehensive management of a reservation’s resources including extractive productive resources such as, forestry, range, agriculture, minerals and energy.
-It is a tribal policy document, based on the visions that the tribe and tribal landowners have for their reservation.
-Should also be in harmony with a tribe’s cultural and life sustaining resources such as, air, water, fisheries, and wildlife.
+A tribe’s strategic plan for the comprehensive management of a reservation’s resources including extractive productive resources such as forestry, range, agriculture, water, minerals and energy.
+It is a tribal policy document based on the visions that the tribe and tribal landowners have for their reservation.
+Should also be in harmony with a tribe’s cultural and life sustaining resources such as air, water, fisheries, and wildlife.

 Plan Vivo Standard